 High culture meets good times in Amsterdam, a city as popular for museum-hopping mini-breaks as it is for raucous hen or stag trips.

 In good weather, cycling is by far the most enjoyable way of seeing Amsterdam.
 Even if it’s been a while since you’ve ridden a bike, this is the ideal place to get back in the saddle.
-The landscape is flat, the cycle lanes are safe, and the bike hire shops are copious.
+The landscape is flat, the cycle lanes are safe, and the bike hire shops are copious, which makes getting around Amsterdam super easy.
 There’s a reason why a large proportion of the locals don’t even own a car.

 If you’d rather get your exercise done in one go, the banks of the canals also make pretty unbeatable routes for a run.
 They’re simply beautiful, and if you set out early in the morning, you’ll meet plenty of Amsterdam natives getting in their daily exercise before work.
 Just remember to wear good trainers, as you’re likely to have to deal with cobbles on many of the streets.